Eduardo Xol

-Eduardo Torres Xol (born February 19, 1966) is an American actor, singer, television personality, designer, entertainer, social activist and businessman.
-He is most known to U.S. television audiences for his work as a designer on Extreme Makeover: Home Edition which formerly aired on ABC.
+Eduardo Torres Xol (pronounced "soul"; February 19, 1966 – September 20, 2024) was an American television personality, designer, entertainer, social activist and businessman.
+He was most known to U.S. television audiences for his work as a designer on Extreme Makeover: Home Edition which formerly aired on ABC.

-Childhood and education
+Early life and education

-Xol was born on February 19, 1966.
-He is the oldest son of Eduardo and Mirna Torres.
-He grew up in East Los Angeles, California.
+Eduardo Torres Xol was born in Los Angeles on February 19, 1966.
+He was the oldest son of Eduardo and Mirna Torres.
+Xol grew up in East Los Angeles, California.
 His younger siblings are Mónica Cajayon and Ernesto Torres.

 Xol was one of the youngest musicians to be scouted and selected to perform with the Los Angeles Philharmonic Orchestra at the age of ten.
 By age 13, at the request of the National Conservatory of Music of Mexico, he also traveled on an exchange program to give a series of piano recitals.

-During his teens, Xol joined the Braand Theatre Company to perform at The Palm Beach Club in Cannes, France.
+During his teens, Xol joined the Brand New Theatre to perform at The Palm Beach Club in Cannes, France.
 It was during this time that Xol made his feature film debut in Zoot Suit with Edward James Olmos while dancing with the Mexican Dance Theatre of Los Angeles.
 He enrolled in the University of California, Los Angeles theatre program.
 While there, Xol directed and produced several musical theatre comedy revues, which toured throughout the United States.

 Early career

 Xol headed south to Latin America, where he worked in music and television in Mexico under the stage name of "Edi Xol".
 He starred in several worldwide-syndicated telenovelas including Acapulco, cuerpo y alma, Sentimientos Ajenos and La Jaula de Oro while producing music and videos.

 His production company partnered with BMG U.S. Latin to produce his first solo album, La Pasión, and the first single "Somos" ("We Are") was nominated for a Lo Nuestro Award for Video of the Year.
-He representation of the United States at the International Music Festival at Viña Del Mar, Chile.
+He represented the United States at the International Music Festival at Viña Del Mar, Chile.
 Soon, Elle, Harper's Bazaar and Somos magazines featured Xol as one of Latin America's most eligible and gorgeous bachelors.

 In 1998, Xol moved back to the United States as he transferred his experience in musical composition and entertainment production into the world of lifestyle and design.
 He began spending time with his father as he learned the art of caring for bonsai trees.
 It was this work with plants that solidified his design aesthetic and life philosophy.